Lois Lane in other media: Arrowverse and Superman & Lois

 Lois Lane appears in the Arrowverse, portrayed by Elizabeth Tulloch.
 The executive producers described the character as "dogged, determined and brave reporter, a strong partner to Superman and an amazing addition to the Arrowverse of DC characters."

 In the 2018 "Elseworlds" crossover, when John Deegan rewrites reality, Oliver Queen and Barry Allen, with swapped abilities escape Earth-1 and travel to Earth-38 to get help from Kara / Supergirl and meets Clark and Lois at the Kent farm in Smallville.
 Clark and Lois later go to Earth-1 and assists Supergirl, Green Arrow, and the Flash in fighting John Deegan in the form of a black suit-wearing Superman.
 After reality is restored and returning to Earth-38, Clark and Lois reveal to Kara that they are expecting a baby and will be returning to Argo City for an extended period.
 Later, at the Fortress of Solitude, Clark proposes to Lois with a diamond ring made from coal.
 She happily accepts and kisses him.

 In the 2019 crossover "Crisis on Infinite Earths", Lois and Clark are married and are living on Argo City with their infant son Jonathan.
 They and their son are forced to evacuate Argo City before it is consumed by the Anti-Monitor's anti-matter wave.
 When Jonathan's escape pod unintentionally ends up on Earth-16 where he was rescued and later taken to the Arrowcave by Earth-16 Oliver Queen, Brainy and Sara Lance help Lois retrieve him.
 The Kents were killed by the anti-matter and later restored to existence a month later.
 Lois and Clark helped the earth's heroes defeat the Anti-Monitor.
 Following the crisis, the multiverse is restored but changed, with the couple now having two sons.

 In 2021, Tulloch reprised her role as Lois Lane with Tyler Hoechlin as Superman in the television series Superman & Lois.
-The series portrays a different version of Clark and Lois that appeared in the Arrowverse, with the show set on an alternate Earth and characters and history.
+The show is set on an alternate Earth and portrays a different version of Clark and Lois.